 Jupyter Notebook is an open-sourced web-based platform ideal for performing exploratory data analysis.
 It supports over 40 languages but is most often used with Python.
 You can combine inputs and outputs into a single document that contains:

 Jupyter Notebook makes collaboration simple because it allows all users to develop, visualize results, and add information.

 There are many routes to becoming a data analyst, but all routes have some commonalities.
 By taking the following steps, you’ll be launching a new career as a data analyst:

 Build Your Foundation

 A bachelor’s degree in statistics, computer science, math, or information technology is a solid foundation for a data analyst.
-However, many people are pursuing an alternate path through bootcamps or certifications.
+However, many people are pursuing an alternate path through bootcamps or data analyst certifications.
 Most of these courses start with technical skills and languages such as SQL, Microsoft Excel, R, or Python.
 It’s also possible to learn on the job if you’re working in a complementary role such as IT.

 Grow Your Skills

 Start by mastering the tools listed above.
 But it’s also important to understand your industry.
 If you want to work in finance, you’ll have an advantage if you have a business background.